odpi/egeria-react-ui/README.md

 ## SSL configuration

 By default the Egeria React UI uses a keystore.p12 file in ssl, this is a copy of file 'https://github.com/odpi/egeria/blob/master/keystore.p12'.
-These files should be kept the same.
-This keystore file allows Egeria to run securely in a demo environment; it is not appropriate for production, which should be appropriately secured.
+These files should be kept the same if you are using the provided self-signed certificate.
+This keystore file allows Egeria to runs simply in a demo/development; it is not appropriate for production, which should be appropriately secured.

 ## Release Notes